pingcap/blog/choosing-right-database-for-your-applications.md

     You might think that 1,000 writes per second is too low a threshold.
 We set it to 1,000 because:

   * Before we put an application into production, our estimate might be inaccurate.
 In normal conditions, we have 1,000 writes per second.
 But when we're running a big sales promotion campaign, the write QPS may jump to 10,000 writes per second.
 It's better to set a conservative reference value.
   * We allow the R&D team to use large text fields.
-When the length of a single row increases to a certain point, the write performance for the master database and the replication performance for the slave database may be drastically slower.
+When the length of a single row increases to a certain point, the write performance for the master database and the replication performance for the secondary database may be drastically slower.
 Thus, we can't expect a high write rate for a single node.

 * **Does the application require that the 99th percentile response time be within one millisecond (ms)?**